balaji-nordic/sdk-nrf/samples/sensor/bme68x/README.rst

 Requirements
 ************

-To use the BME68X driver, you must manually download the BSEC library.
+To use the BME68X IAQ driver, you must manually download the BSEC library.
 See the :ref:`bme68x_iaq` documentation for more details.

 The sample supports the following devices:

 .. table-from-sample-yaml::